Balotelli (footballer, born 1997)

-João Pereira Albertine (born 3 February 1997), commonly known as Balotelli, is a Bissau-Guinean professional footballer who plays as a forward for Liga 1 club Madura United.
+João Pereira Albertine (born 3 February 1997), commonly known as Balotelli, is a Bissau-Guinean professional footballer who plays as a forward for Super League club Madura United.

-Club career
+Career

 Balotelli began his career at Benfica de Bissau and finally decided to go abroad for the first time to Portugal and joined Limianos in the 2018–19 season.

 Amarante

-He was signed for Amarante to play in Campeonato de Portugal in the 2022–23 season.
+Balotelli was signed for Amarante to play in Campeonato de Portugal in the 2022–23 season.
 He made his league debut on 18 September 2022 in a 2–0 win against São Martinho.
 On 9 October 2022, he scored his first league goal of for the club, scoring in a 1–1 draw over Maria da Fonte.
 On 4 December 2022, Balotelli scored a brace in a 3–2 win over Vilar de Perdizes.
-A week later, Balotelli scored the winning goal in a 0–1 away win over Tirsense.
-On 29 January 2023, Balotelli scored his eighth goal for Amarante in a 2–3 win over Maria da Fonte, in week 16 of the Campeonato de Portugal.
+A week later, Balotelli scored the winning goal in a 1–0 away win over Tirsense.
+On 29 January 2023, Balotelli scored his eighth goal for Amarante in a 3–2 win over Maria da Fonte, in week 16 of the Campeonato de Portugal.
 During the 2022–23 season, Balotelli helped his team finish 3rd in the promotion play-offs with 32 appearances and 14 goals.
 He left the club at July 2023.

 Atlético CP

-He was signed for Atlético CP to play in Liga 3 (Portugal) in the 2023–24 season.
+Balotelli signed for Atlético CP to play in Liga 3 (Portugal) in the 2023–24 season.
 He made his league debut on 9 August 2023 in a 3–3 draw against Caldas.
 Five days later, Balotelli scored his first goal for the club with scored a brace in Liga 3, earning them a 2–0 win over Pero Pinheiro.
-On 17 December 2023, he scored another brace for Atlético CP in a 1–2 away win against 1º Dezembro.
+On 17 December 2023, he scored another brace for Atlético CP in a 2–1 away win against 1º Dezembro.
 After extending his contract until 2025, he scored his first goal of 2024 on 7 January for the club in a 3–1 win over Alverca in Week 15 of Liga 3.